 The journey toward perfect health and the journey toward enlightenment are in many ways parallel paths.
 As we grow and evolve as spirits, we learn to live in ever-greater harmony with our environment.
-Harmony brings peace of mind and, according to Ayurvedai, perfect health.
+Harmony brings peace of mind and, according to Ayurveda, perfect health.

 The term for perfect health in Ayurveda is Svastha.
 Literally translated Svastha means "to be fully established in the Self".
 Hence, when we are fully established in knowing our true nature as God, we express our full potential.
 This represents optimal health for that person.